arunktym/kuksaDocumentation/kuksaIde/externalTraining/Architecture.md

 # **2. 5G-Infrastructure**
 The 5G infrastructure enables the communication between the connected vehicles and the cloud back-end.
 Based on the 5G standard discription, two component layers are structured as *control plane* and *user plane* which represents communication with cloud back-end and communication with the connected vehicle respectively.

+5G is the next generation of mobile communication technology.
+It is expected to be defined by theend of this decade and to be widely deployed in the early years of the next decade.
+As opposed to earlier 3G and 4G technologies, 3GPP conceptualized 5G to be more than another mobile broadband connectivity, covering a variety of use-cases and industries.
+5G was initially based on the conceptual composition as well as evolution of cellular technologies.
+This is because the different technologies have communication requirements, that are focused in a local (LAN) or wide area network (WAN) communication.

+In particular, IEEE’s 802.11p has been developed to support different types of wireless communications (e.g. PAN, LAN), but since it is based on CSMA/CA its performance degrades quickly as network load increases.
+This happens because a high number of transmitting stations will increase the number of collisions on the communication medium.
+Additionally, since it is was designed for short-range transmissions (transmission range up to 1km), many vendors introduce a multi-hop functionality to increase the transmission range.
+An example of multi-hop functionality is introduced in the European Cooperative Intelligent Transport System (C-ITS) protocol stack named as GeoNetworking.
+Furthermore, another technology that could not support as standalone broadband (e.g. WAN) communications is LTE.
+The main drawback of this technology is that every transmitted packet must traverse the infrastructure, meaning that each infrastructure failure will have a strong impact on connectivity of the entire network.
+Furthermore, even though broadband connections can be supported in LTE, scenarios where the infrastructure is not available due to outof-coverage are also quite probable.
+Finally, since LTE was designed to use radio resources in order to allow broadband communication, its extension in V2X connectivity where smaller data packets and higher bandwidth are required is suboptimal in terms of consumed resources still remains a great challenge.

 ## **Evolved Packet Core (EPC)** concept: